Temple at Uppsala: Heimskringla

 Maelare lake, at the place now called Old Sigtun.
 There he erected a large farm shrine (hof), where there were offerings (blót) according to the customs of the Asaland people.
 He appropriated to himself the whole of that district, and called it Sigtun.
 To the shrine spirits (hofgoðunum) he gave also dwelling places.
-Njörðr dwelt in Nóatún, Frey in Upsal, Heimdal in the Himinbergs, Thor in Thrudvang, Balder in Breidablik; to all of them he gave good estates."
+Njörðr dwelt in Nóatún, Frey in Upsal, Heimdal in the Himinbergs, Thor in Thrudvang, and Balder in Breidablik; to all of them he gave good estates."

 In chapter 10, after Njörðr has died, his son Freyr comes to power and "he was called the king of Swedes and received tribute from them."
 Freyr's subjects loved him greatly, and he was "blessed by good seasons like his father."
 According to the saga, Freyr "erected a great shrine at Uppsala and made his chief residence there, directing it to all tribute due to him, both lands and chattels.
 This was the origin of the Uppsala crown goods, which have been kept up ever since."